Huulivoide/rpiconf/README.md

 object which holds the settings.

 TODO:
-* Implement the filesaving dialogues.
 * Add gettext support and translate into Finnish.
 Also optimize layout to better fit translated strings.
+* Implemet error handling (non writable filesystem...)

 ###License
 This piece of software is given to you under the following license